Andrew Johnson: Post-presidency (1869–1875)

 After leaving the presidency, Johnson remained for some weeks in Washington, then returned to Greeneville for the first time in eight years.
 He was honored with large public celebrations along the way, especially in Tennessee, where cities hostile to him during the war hung out welcome banners.
 He had arranged to purchase a large farm near Greeneville to live on after his presidency.

 Some expected Johnson to run for Governor of Tennessee or for the Senate again, while others thought that he would become a railroad executive.
 Johnson found Greeneville boring, and his private life was embittered by the suicide of his son Robert in 1869.
 Seeking vindication for himself, and revenge against his political enemies, he launched a Senate bid soon after returning home.
-Tennessee had gone Republican, but court rulings restoring the vote to some whites and the violence of the Ku Klux Klan suppressing the African-American vote, leading to a Democratic victory in the legislative elections in August 1869.
+Tennessee had gone Republican, but court rulings restoring the vote to some whites and suppression of the African-American vote by the Ku Klux Klan led to a Democratic victory in the legislative elections in August 1869.
 Johnson was seen as a likely victor in the Senate election, although hated by Radical Republicans, and by some Democrats because of his wartime activities.
 Although he was at one point within a single vote of victory in the legislature's balloting, the Republicans eventually elected Henry Cooper over Johnson, 54–51.
 In 1872, there was a special election for an at-large congressional seat for Tennessee; Johnson initially sought the Democratic nomination, but when he saw that it would go to former Confederate general Benjamin F. Cheatham, decided to run as an independent.
 The former president was defeated, finishing third, but the split in the Democratic Party defeated Cheatham in favor of an old Johnson Unionist ally, Horace Maynard.